 We will get rid of the bacteria and hardened plaque deposits from your tooth surfaces including the roots that lie beneath the gum line in order to prevent the spread of gum disease, and improve both your oral and overall health.

 Inadequate oral hygiene can lead to the development of bacterial plaque on your teeth’s surfaces.
 This bacteria can have a devastating effect on your mouth, slowly infecting your gums and decaying your tooth structures.
 This infection causes gums to become inflamed and can lead to detachment between gums and teeth.
 Periodontal surgery removes the bacteria from the surfaces of teeth as well as below the gum line, reducing inflammation, eliminating harmful bacteria, and leaving you with a healthy mouth and beautiful smile.
+Investing in periodontics now means a healthier, more comfortable mouth now and in the future.
+Call our periodontist in Vancouver to take a great step toward better oral health.

 We always warmly welcome new patients to our office and accept all major insurance companies.
 Give us a call at 604-738-7710 or fill out the form to request an appointment.